How to Make Traditional Scottish Tattie Scones (Potato Scones)

 This recipe requires very few ingredients and is suitable for vegetarians.
-That said, a full Scottish breakfast is a hearty meal and can include fried bacon, black pudding, sausages (links and lorne), and eggs.
-Not exactly what you might term "vegetarian friendly," so be prepared to feel your arteries harden as you munch your way through one.
+That said, a full Scottish breakfast is a hearty meal and can include fried bacon, black pudding, sausages (links and Lorne), and eggs.
+It's not exactly what you might term "vegetarian friendly," so be prepared to feel your arteries harden as you munch your way through one.

-- 1/2 lb (225 kg) boiled and mashed potatoes, King Edwards, if you can find them
+- 1/2 pound (225 kilograms) boiled and mashed potatoes, King Edwards, if you can find them

 - Pinch pepper

 - Boil the potatoes in salted water until tender.